Gary Lineker stays top of BBC star salaries list

 The star salaries list does not include all presenters and actors because the corporation's commercial arm BBC Studios, which makes many of programmes, does not have to publish its talent spend.
 So pay for shows like Strictly Come Dancing are not included.

-Seventy-four on-air people earning more than £150,000 were listed this year, with the gender split being similar to last year - 41 men (55%) and 33 women (45%).
+Seventy-four on-air people earning more than £150,000 were listed this year, with the gender split similar to last year - 41 men (55%) and 33 women (45%).
 Previous director general Tony Hall had pledged that the gap would be closed by 2020.

 Radio 1 breakfast host Greg James is the only new entry in the top 10, with Huw Edwards the only name apart from Lineker in the top 10 to have seen a pay reduction.
 The news presenter's salary fell from £425,000 in 2020/21 to £410,000 in 2021/22.

-Some enjoyed an increase, with Alan Shearer getting a £60,000 pay bump.
+Some had an increase, with Alan Shearer getting a £60,000 pay bump.
 He now takes home £450,000 a year for his work on football shows including Match of the Day.

 Scott Mills, who is moving from Radio 1 to take up Steve Wright's afternoon slot on Radio 2 later this year, had an increase of £15,000.
 Wright also had a £15,000 pay rise, although his salary is likely to be reduced next year when he leaves his current daytime show.